What is meningitis?

 Menactra is a new conjugate type vaccine (MCV4).

-Centers for Disease Control and Prevention (CDC) recommends that college freshmen living in residence halls (see policy Op10.06-1 Meningitis Vaccine for Students Living in University Housing) be protected by vaccination with MCV4 (Menactra) as the preferred vaccine.
+Centers for Disease Control and Prevention (CDC) recommends that college freshmen living in residence halls (see policy Op10.06-1 Meningitis Vaccine for Students Living in On-Campus University Housing) be protected by vaccination with MCV4 (Menactra) as the preferred vaccine.
 If Menactra is unavailable, then CDC reports that MPSV4 (Menomune) is an acceptable alternative.

 CDC reports that MCV4 (Menactra) has some advantage over MPSV4 (Menomune), including longer duration of protection expected in adolescents and adults.
 Also, previous scientific experience with conjugated types of vaccine raises the possibility that Menactra might reduce the amount of meningococcal bacteria carried by healthy people and might also produce a stronger immune response at re-exposure.

 You can read more about this at the following web sites:

-Copies of these CDC articles are available for you to read, in the treatment clinic of Taylor Health and Wellness Center.
+Copies of these CDC articles are available for you to read, in the treatment clinic of Magers Health and Wellness Center.

 We can vaccinate you now with the Menactra vaccine.
 Let us know if we may help you in any other way.